Home

 All in, we spent a year building this.
 By the time it was in development, I had already moved on to a few other projects.
 One was an integrated marketplace concept that incorporated resell directly within SNKRS.
 The second, a new and improved draw experience that was more fair and randomized.
 The third, a content series called Street SNKRS where we'd feature curated on-feet photos from around major cities like NYC, Atlanta, LA, etc. The fourth was a community feature called Kickcheck where anyone could submit on-feet photos to be featured directly within product pages.

-Looking back, I can't believe I was there to witness our collaboration with Virgil on the 10, our first Air Force 1 for Hispanic Heritage month, and so many other cultural milestones.
-Being a part of this team and working on this was an incredibly special feeling.
+Looking back, I can't believe I was there to witness our collaboration with Virgil on the 10, our first Air Force 1 for Hispanic Heritage month, and so many other milestones.
+Being a part of this team and working on product was incredibly special.

 I spent months pitching some crazy ideas.
 Square shaped CTAs, a calendar, contextual headers, and skeuomorphism.
 I was trying to get us to embrace text and let the UI take a back seat to the sneakers.
 A few weeks later, GOAT announced their redesign and went with a black and white, brutalist theme.
 In hindsight, I'm glad we did something more classic and subtle.